-Those are some of the tips I use to keep the house clean as a wahm.
+Those are some tips I use to keep the house clean as a WAHM.

 What are your tips?
 Do you have cleaning run on auto-pilot too?
 I’d love to have you chime in with your best tips in the comment section below.

 PS: If you’re looking for other tips and actionable steps to minimize your decisions and free up more time to grow your business this year, check out my course Balancing Diapers and Deadlines.

 Lisa Tanner is a former teacher turned homeschooling mom with 11 kids.
 She's also a successful freelance writer.
 Lisa enjoys helping other busy moms find time to start and grow a side hustle of their own.